cdot/HSAC/sensors/README.md

 The sampling program is run as follows:
 ```
 $ cd sensors/js
-$ node main.js
+$ node sensors.js
 ```
 The program reads its configuration from `config.json`.
 This file must contain the following configuration information:
 * sensors - list of sensor configurations
-* url - the base URL for the WebDAV service
+* url - the base URL for the WebDAV folder where samples will be stored
-* path - the pathname for the sample file on WebDAV e.g. 'sensors.csv'
 * user - the username for WebDAV
 * pass - the password for WebDAV